mingukkang/ENAS-Tensorflow/README.md

 ## ENAS-Tensorflow

-I will explain the code of Efficient Neural Architecture Search(ENAS), especially micro search case.
+I will explain the code of Efficient Neural Architecture Search(ENAS), especially case of micro search.

-And unlike the author's code, I rewrite the code of ENAS  for windows user!
+Unlike the author's code, It can work in a windows 10 enviroment and you can use your own data.

 ## Enviroment
 - OS: Window 10(Ubuntu 16.04 is possible)